Procedure: Noel Butlin Archives Centre collecting

 - The NBAC collects records of nationally significant professional associations and industry bodies which are:

-- peak bodies representing an industry or professional group at the national level
+- peak bodies representing an industry or professional group at the national level;

 - active and influential in social and political arenas.

-- The NBAC may seek to acquire the records of business people, union officials, and others closely associated with business and the labour movement where they contain records of a nationally significant business, federally registered union, nationally significant professional association or industrial body or add significantly to their official records.
+- The NBAC seeks to acquire the records of business people, union officials, and others closely associated with business and the labour movement where they contain records of a nationally significant business, federally registered union, nationally significant professional association or industrial body or add significantly to their official records.
 These ‘personal papers’ often contain material which documents action conducted on behalf of the business or organisation and may contain confidential records not included in the organisation’s own records.

 Application of policy: continuing value

 - The NBAC uses tools such as the Trade Union Records Disposal Guide and Schedule, jointly developed by the Noel Butlin Archives Centre and the University of Melbourne Archives, as well as National Archives’ records authorities, to determine continuing value.